- Product Type

-Among her many talents, Gina is a food historian, coffee connoisseur, and chef.
+Among her many talents, Gina is a food historian, coffee connoisseur, and more.
 Born into an Italian-American family, Gina spent countless hours in the kitchens of her mom and her Neapolitan and Sicilian grandmothers – watching, cooking, tasting – dreaming of living in Italy.
 In 2007 she relocated to Rome where she earned a Master’s degree in Italian Gastronomic Culture and became a certified member of the Italian Sommelier Association.
 She also holds an MBA from NYU.

 Inspired Itinerary: Three courses, in three neighborhoods

 The mornings provide the best selection of fresh produce, fish, and baked goods.
 Together we will visit a butcher to learn about the “quinto quarto” or the traditionally frugal way that Roman cooking has used all cuts of meat–including offal–internal organs which have been elevated to restaurant fare all over the city.
-Following our visit through the local shops and market, we will stop by a coffee roaster where we will discover how coffee beans are roasted in the "Italian style"

 From here, we will stroll south into Testaccio, a neighborhood with a storied history and a world-famous open-air marketplace.
-A traditionally working-class neighborhood, this is the heart of “Cucina Povera” and holds many clues about the lives of ancient Romans who once lived here.
+A traditionally working-class neighborhood, this is the heart of “Cucina Povera” and holds many clues about the lives of the ancient Romans who once lived here.

 When the Ancient Romans occupied this segment of the city, this was a major port of trade.
-Its prime real-estate on the shores of the Tiber River was essential in the movement of goods and merchandise from all over the empire.
+Its prime real estate on the shores of the Tiber River was essential in the movement of goods and merchandise from all over the empire.
 As we window shop, we will move towards the remarkable “Monte dei Cocci.”
-This ancient hill is more than 20,000 square meters at its base and is composed entirely of fragments of terracotta pottery dating back to the Roman Empire.
+This ancient hill is more than 20,000 square meters at its base and is composed entirely of fragments of terra cotta pottery dating back to the Roman Empire.

-After lunch, we will either stroll or taxi across the Tiber river to experience the wonderful specialty grocers and gelato shops in the Trastevere neighborhood.
-As we tour its key landmarks, Gina will teach us about Trastavere’s deeper historical context as the district where outsiders were once banished.
+After lunch, we will stroll or taxi across the Tiber river to experience the wonderful specialty grocers and gelato shops in the Trastevere neighborhood.
+As we tour its key landmarks, Gina will teach us about Trastavere’s deeper historical context as the district where outsiders were once banished to.
 From here, we might pause to enjoy a biscotti and an afternoon coffee before continuing onwards to Piazza Farnese and then Campo dei Fiori.

 What is included in the itinerary?